isso-comments/isso/docs/docs/contributing/index.rst

 Isso supports multiple languages and it is fairly easy to add new translations.
-You can use the `english translation file`__ and `other translations`__ as a referece and open a Pull Request.
+You can use the `english translation file`__ and `other translations`__ as a reference and open a Pull Request.

 You may notice some "weird" newlines in translations -- that's the separator for pluralforms_ in the templating engine.